 “[The Carnegie Hall performance] was really something I won’t forget, and I thank everyone at PARMA and Trio Casals for everything!” – Mathew Fuerst (MOTO QUARTO)

 Sounds of String Quartet

 Navona Records’ QUADRANTS series highlights the new and exciting things composers are doing in the genre of string quartet.
 July 2019 saw the third installment in the series, QUADRANTS VOL. 3, come to life, with the help of Altius Quartet and eight composers, each of the latter taking a unique approach to writing for quartet.
 Gramophone recognized the album for its “precise and clear” sound.

 September 2019’s PLAYING ON THE EDGE, a collection featuring Sirius Quartet that flowed from an initial Call for Scores with Altius Quartet, captures a full spectrum of artist backgrounds and experiences.
-On one hand, composer Marga Richter has been recognized worldwide for her output since the early 1950s.
+On one hand, late composer Marga Richter’s musical output has been recognized worldwide since the early 1950s.
 On the other hand, PLAYING ON THE EDGE was the first album release experience for composer Ian Erickson.

 “This entire experience was extremely positive….
 I am beyond honored to have been a part of this project and presented alongside this group of talented composers.
 Truly a huge thank you to everyone at PARMA for providing me with this opportunity.” – Ian Erickson

 PLAYING ON THE EDGE 2 was released in October 2020 to equal success.
 Bringing together six contemporary composers with Sirius Quartet, the album is lauded as being “full of precise and flawless instrumentation” (Take Effect).